DevanshMalhotra17/Cerebro/README.md

 ## 🌟 Features

 ### 🤖 **AI Study Buddy**
-Your personal AI tutor that understands your learning materials and helps you master concepts through:
+Your personal AI tutor for any study-related question:
-- Context-aware explanations
+- Context-aware explanations based on your education level
+- Study-only focus to avoid distractions
-- Interactive Q&A sessions
+- Interactive Q&A with your saved concepts
-- Personalized study recommendations
-- On-demand concept clarification
+- Smart suggestions for techniques and strategies

 ### 📤 **Smart Document Parser**
-Upload any study material and let AI do the heavy lifting:
+Upload study materials and let AI handle the heavy lifting:
-- Automatic concept extraction from notes, textbooks, and lectures
+- Automatic concept extraction from notes and textbooks
-- Intelligent summarization
-- Structured knowledge organization
+- AI-generated flashcards per concept
+- Summaries and structured topic breakdowns
-- Local fallback for offline functionality
+- Works offline with local fallback

 ### 🎯 **Spaced Repetition Flashcards**
-Science-backed learning with SM-2 algorithm:
+Boost retention with science-backed learning:
-- Optimized review scheduling
+- AI-generated flashcards with spaced-repetition scheduling
-- Adaptive difficulty adjustment
+- Adaptive difficulty (Again, Hard, Good, Easy)
-- Long-term retention optimization
+- Intelligent interval management for long-term memory
-- Progress tracking per concept
+- Progress tracking per card

 ### 📝 **Dynamic Quiz Generator**
-Test your knowledge with AI-generated quizzes:
+Quick knowledge checks powered by your concepts:
-- Customizable quiz length (5-20 questions)
+- Custom quiz lengths (5–20 questions)
-- Multiple choice format
+- Multiple-choice questions built from your flashcards
-- Instant feedback
+- Instant correctness feedback
-- Performance analytics
+- Score tracking and performance insights

+### 📅 **Study Planner**
+Organize your academic life effortlessly:
+- Tasks with due dates and priorities
+- Subject tagging for better organization
+- Completion tracking and progress viewing
+- Alerts for overdue items

+### ⚙️ **Education Level Settings**
+AI adapts to how *you* learn:
+- Choose from Elementary to Professional levels
+- Simplified or advanced explanations as needed
+- Better alignment with your curriculum
+- Improves accuracy of AI-generated content

 ### 📊 **Comprehensive Dashboard**
-Track your learning journey with detailed analytics:
+Visualize your learning growth:
-- Total concepts learned
-- Study session streaks
-- Mastery percentages
+- Mastery percentages and accuracy stats
-- Practice accuracy
+- Study streak tracking
+- Concepts learned and cards due
-- Weekly goal progress
+- Weekly goals overview

-### 🔐 **Multi-User Authentication**
+### 🔐 **Flexible Authentication**
-Flexible learning modes:
-- Secure account registration
+Learn how you prefer:
-- Persistent data storage
+- Sign in for persistent, long-term storage
-- Guest mode for quick access
+- Guest mode for quick temporary sessions
-- Privacy-focused data handling
+- Separate data per user
+- Fully local, privacy-focused storage

 ---